rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 The project owner can transfer ownership to another member.
 This solves the issue of restricted modification rights if the original owner leaves the company or is unavailable.

+{{% notice info %}}
+If you're part of a project through a user group, you can't become the project owner.
+You need to be directly added to the project to bbecome an owner.
+{{% /notice %}}

 To transfer project ownership:

 {{< tabs >}}